accelist/nextjs-starter/README.md

 ### `AppSettings`
 The application settings object which return the registered environment variables that has been configured in `next.config.js` upon accessing its `current` property.
 All client codes must access this object to access the environment variables.

 **You must define all properties on `RuntimeAppsettings` with the same properties' name that you have registered on `next.config.js`**.
-All mismatching properties will not be binded.

 ### Client Codes
 All client codes must import the `AppSettings` object to access any registered environment variables.
 Codes example on `index.tsx` page: